Your friends at YIPA are committed to revolutionizing your learning experience, making it more engaging, accessible, and impactful.

 The Trials and Tribulations of Adolescence

+An adolescent’s development task is to establish a sense of identity regarding who they are and where they fit into society.
+As a youth worker, your task is to understand how to help youth become fully developed adults.
 Using a conversational format, this training will explore the trials and tribulations associated with adolescence and helps you gain a better understanding of this crucial developmental stage.
 Upon completion, you will be better equipped to guide young people into adulthood.

 You'll gain communication flexibility which allows you to develop healthy, productive work relationships, engage in collaborative problem solving with youth, and improve individual and group facilitation.